xubingyue/avocadodb/Documentation/Books/Manual/Graphs/README.md

 ### Managing graphs
 By default you should use [the interface your driver provides to manage graphs](../HTTP/Gharial/Management.html).

-This is i.e. documented [in Graphs-Section of the ArangoDB Java driver](https://github.com/arangodb/arangodb-java-driver#graphs).
+This is i.e. documented [in Graphs-Section of the AvocadoDB Java driver](https://github.com/avocadodb/avocadodb-java-driver#graphs).

 ### Example Graphs

-ArangoDB comes with a set of easily graspable graphs that are used to demonstrate the APIs.
+AvocadoDB comes with a set of easily graspable graphs that are used to demonstrate the APIs.
-You can use the `add samples` tab in the `create graph` window in the webinterface, or load the module `@arangodb/graph-examples/example-graph` in arangosh and use it to create instances of these graphs in your ArangoDB.
+You can use the `add samples` tab in the `create graph` window in the webinterface, or load the module `@avocadodb/graph-examples/example-graph` in avocadosh and use it to create instances of these graphs in your AvocadoDB.
 Once you've created them, you can [inspect them in the webinterface](../Administration/WebInterface/Graphs.md) - which was used to create the pictures below.

-You [can easily look into the innards of this script](https://github.com/arangodb/arangodb/blob/devel/js/common/modules/%40arangodb/graph-examples/example-graph.js) for reference about howto manage graphs programatically.
+You [can easily look into the innards of this script](https://github.com/avocadodb/avocadodb/blob/devel/js/common/modules/%40avocadodb/graph-examples/example-graph.js) for reference about howto manage graphs programatically.

 #### The Knows\_Graph